panaC/libft/README.md

 # 42 - LibFT

-Full C library from scratch for coding the Ainsi C original library.
+Full C library from scratch for coding the Ansi C original library.
 This is the first big project at 42 school.

 The aims of this project is the construction of own's C library as i could see